hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `nat_ip` - (Optional) The IP address that will be 1:1 mapped to the instance's network ip.
 If not given, one will be generated.

-* `network_tier` - (Optional) The [networking tier][network-tier] used for configuring this instance.
+* `network_tier` - (Optional) The [networking tier][network-tier] used for configuring
+    this instance template.
 This field can take the following values: PREMIUM or STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.

 The `alias_ip_range` block supports: